top of page

 Alumni-to-Alumni Mentoring

-How the program works:
+How does the program work?

 How are matches made?

-• Connect with more people in the community – network.
+• Connect with more people in the community (Network)

 • Explore new opportunities in new fields.
+(Business Expansion & Growth)

 If you would like to become a Mentee click here to complete the questionnaire.

-• They learn new things from those they mentor.
+• Learn new things from mentees.

 If you would like to become a Mentor click here to complete the questionnaire.